followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/createChildren.md

 ===========================================================================

 <!--shortDescription-->
-Allows you to load nodes manually.
+Allows you to load nodes.
+Applies if the [dataStructure](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure) is *"plain"* and the [dataSource](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataSource) and [items](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#items) are undefined.
 <!--/shortDescription-->

 <!--fullDescription-->
-If you have a large data source hosted remotely, loading all of it may take considerable time.
-To quicken the process, you can load data for an individual node using the **createChildren** function.
-This function will be called at the beginning of the widget's lifetime and each time a user expands a node whose child nodes have not been loaded yet.
+This function is called at the beginning of the widget's lifetime and each time a user expands a node whose child nodes have not been loaded yet.
+It allows you to load the entire tree in portions: load root nodes first (when the function's **parentNode** parameter is **null**) and the child nodes of each expanded node later.

+The following code shows how to use this function with a remote service:

 ---
 ##### jQuery

     <!--JavaScript-->$(function() {
         $("#treeViewContainer").dxTreeView({
+            dataStructure: "plain",
+            rootValue: 0,
             createChildren: function (parentNode) {
                 var d = $.Deferred();
                 $.get("http://url/to/the/service", {
+                        // Here, 0 is the "rootValue" option's value.
                         parentId: parentNode ?
 JSON.stringify(parentNode.key) : "0"
                     })
                     .done(function (result) {
                         d.resolve(result);
                     });
                 return d.promise();
-            },
-            dataStructure: "plain"
+            }
         });
     });

 ##### Angular

     <!--HTML--><dx-tree-view
-        [createChildren]="createChildren"
-        dataStructure="plain">
+        [rootValue]="0"
+        dataStructure="plain"
+        [createChildren]="createChildren">
     </dx-tree-view>

     <!--TypeScript-->